oVirt/ovirt-site/source/feature/detailedquota.html.md

 Today, when consuming resources from the Data Center, such as storage (when creating a new virtual disk) and virtual CPUs/RAM (when running VMs), the user is only limited by the available resources.
 Thus, there is no way to limit the resources that can be used by a user.
 This limitation is problematic, especially in multi-tenant environments.

-Quota provides the administrator a mechanism for managing resources allocation for users and groups in the Data Center.
+Quota provides the administrator a logic mechanism for managing resources allocation for users and groups in the Data Center.
-This mechanism allows the administrator to manage, share and monitor the resources in the Data Center.
+This mechanism allows the administrator to manage, share and monitor the resources in the Data Center from the engine core point of view.

 #### Entity Description